-Design for Safety (DfS) is the process of identifying potential hazards and reducing health and safety risks through adequate design earlier at the conceptual and planning phases and throughout the project lifecycle.
+Design for Safety (DfS) is the process of identifying potential hazards and reducing Health and Safety (H&S) risks through adequate design as earlier at the conceptual and planning phases and throughout the project lifecycle.

 Why is Design for Safety important?